rnett/krosstalk/WRITING_PLUGINS.md

 artifact structure.
 This guide will follow its implementation.

 To define a client, you will need to define a scope for your plugin that extends `ClientScope` (and generally preserves the type parameter) and a `ClientHandler<S>` where `S` is your scope.
-You will also genrally want to define an interface implementing `KrosstalkClient` that uses your scope and client handler classes.
-Examples from the Ktor client plugin (definitions only):
+You will also generally want to define an interface implementing `KrosstalkClient` that uses your scope and client handler classes.
+Examples from the Ktor client plugin
+(definitions only):

 ```kotlin